 This movie makes me want to travel because of that same spirit.
 Solo travel, especially for women, is a daunting task, no matter how much it is romanticized, and her courage makes one want to venture out and grab every chance to enjoy life instead of waiting around for that perfect mate.

+You’ll either love or hate this movie, but it won’t leave you unmoved.
 Based on Elizabeth Gilbert’s best-selling memoir, Eat, Pray, Love, the 2010 movie is an American biographical romantic comedy-drama film starring Julia Roberts.
 Though panned critically, it was a financial success.

 An unhappy, lost, newly-divorced woman, Gilbert steps out of her comfort zone, to embark on a journey that changes her life and takes her on a voyage of self-discovery.
 During her travels in Italy, Bali and India, she discovers the true pleasure of nourishment, the power of prayer, and the inner peace and balance of true love.